fortio/fortio/README.md

 from GET to POST.
   -curl
-        Just fetch the content once
+        Just fetch the content once -curl-stdout-headers
+        Restore pre 1.22 behavior where http headers of the fast client are output to stdout in curl mode. now stderr by default.
   -data-dir Directory
         Directory where JSON results are stored/read (default ".")
   -echo-debug-path URI